 Over the Canadian Pacific Railway mainline lies the North End, a culturally and architecturally diverse neighbourhood, best exemplified by the wide variety of stores, bakeries and restaurants to be found in the area.

 Selkirk Avenue began as the “heart” of the North End, with its vast variety and large concentration of retail offerings and clothing stores.
-The Selkirk Avenue of today continues to feature many unique and ethnic offerings, and an emergence of education and training centres have popped up, as well.
-Additionally, Main Street is enjoying a rejuvenation, with the Social Enterprise Centre and Neechi Commons, a workers co-op, injecting new life into the southern section of Main Street.
+The Selkirk Avenue of today continues to feature many unique and ethnic offerings, and an emergence of education and training centres have popped up alongside an explosion of award-winning murals and sculptures by Indigenous and international artists, including a massive 40,000 square foot mural that envelops the New West Hotel.

-- Gunn’s Bakery’s influence extends far outside the North End, as they’ve built their reputation by consistently baking high-quality goods.
+Luda’s Deli is a North End hot spot that serves up a cavalcade of classic breakfast items, famous perogies, and hot sandwiches for lunch that keep people coming back time and time again.
+Equally as loved by locals is Gunn’s Bakery, whose influence extends far outside the North End, as they’ve built their reputation by consistently baking high-quality goods.
 This kosher bakery has many can’t miss hits, like bagels, cakes, cookies and an array of different breads.
-247 Selkirk Avenue, (204) 582-2364.
+New on the scene is Modern Coffee, which offers locally-roasted beans and a selection of locally-sourced teas and pastries.

-- Those kids are full of energy, and you need to get it out of them in the proper outlets.
-Fortunately, U-Puttz Amusement Centre has the exciting distractions that you need to keep them entertained.
+For energetic kids, U-Puttz Amusement Centre has all the exciting distractions to keep them entertained.
 You can start with 18 holes of glow-in-the-dark mini golf, complement it with some wild bumper car action, and top it off with a dash of post-apocalyptic themed laser tag.
-423 McPhillips Street, (204) 582-2166.
+Or, take fun to new heights at Vertical Adventures, Winnipeg’s largest indoor rock climbing facility with over 5000 sq ft of adventures.